 Tony is interested in all aspects of family health care, and believes in continuity for patients from the cradle to the grave.
 He has a good network of clinicians at his disposal and works very hard to get his clients the best treatment for their health issues in a timely manner.
 Tony is currently working on a Ministry of Health project aiming to rid the country of Hepatitis C infection.
 He serves on the P.H.O. mental health committee and is a trustee of Hamner Clinic.
 Tony is also a trustee for Parenting and Life Skills for men, a community initiative designed to reduce family violence and assist young fathers do the best for their children.

 His hobbies include woodworking and guitar but feels he is a novice at both and likely to stay that way for some time.
-He has a lovely wife, Donna and 3 children aged 20, 18 and 16.
+He has a lovely wife, Donna and 3 children fast moving through their 20’s.

 Currently on Maternity Leave.
 Some of you will already know her as she was here last year completing her GP Registrar year.
 Jess has now joined our practice and taking new enrolments.